top of page

 Curated by Brazilian-American art historian Kelly M. Ward, South America/American South is a thematic exhibition featuring painting, sculpture, and photography by Matheus DeSiqueira, Daniela Flint, Natália Mott, and Victor Vasconcelos—four artists of Brazilian descent with ties to the Dallas-Fort Worth metroplex.
 Themes of the exhibition are of cultural identity and duality, yearning and nostalgia (saudades), personal reflection, and aspects of how the idea of home, relocation, and belonging are explored and defined by the millennial artists and curator.

 Matheus DeSiqueira is an interdisciplinary artist (b.
-1998, Recife, Pernambuco, Brazil) currently resides in Dallas.
+1998, Recife, Pernambuco, Brazil) who currently resides in Dallas.
 DeSiqueira’s work explores themes of memory, time, loss, displacement, and softness.
 Through the use of found materials and photographic processes, he examines the beauty that emerges from chaos.
 His practice reflects on the surreal qualities of everyday life and the emotional landscapes that shape our shared human experience.
 By engaging with personal relationships and lived moments, his work invites vulnerability, intimacy, and reflection.

-• Film and digital photography, sculpture, cyanotype, print, and mixed media
+Film and digital photography, sculpture, cyanotype, print, and mixed media

 Artist and curator Daniela Flint (b.
-1994, Boston, MA) recently moved from Dallas in 2025 and now lives and works in Boston.
+1994, Boston, MA) recently relocated from Dallas in 2025 and now lives and works in Boston.
 Her art practice challenges the viewer to question the systems and personal perception of how value is perceived.
 As a Latinx artist, Flint’s art practice also references cultural duality of her lived experience as a Brazilian-American.

-• Oil and acrylic painting and papier-mâché sculpture
+• Oil painting and papier-mâché sculpture

 • Oil and acrylic painting